Searching Chemical Availability (ChASe)

 Search and Search Results

-When you click on the Search button to perform your search, the list of data sources you selected to search is displayed with the progress in retrieving the results for each one.
+When you click on the Search button to perform your search, the ChASe database is searched.
 A tick symbol next to the data source name indicates results were retrieved successfully.
 You can cancel the search if you want to stop and view the retrieved results by clicking the Cancel button.
-If all the data sources returned results successfully, the list of data sources is replaced by the list of results.
+If the search was successful, a list of results is displayed.
+If an error occurred during the search, a warning message is displayed at the top of the screen.
+You can click the Toggle details button to view more information or close the warning message to hide it.

 For each result returned by the search query, a 'result card' is displayed.
 The content of the result cards is determined by the fields that are returned by each data source, so not all information is available for every record.
 At the top right of each result card you can see from which data source the result originates.

 Some data sources enable you to view more information about the data or to download the data.
-For example, the Crystallographic Open Database (COD) allows you to view a visualisation of the molecule and to download the data associated with the publication reference information.
+For example, the Crystallographic Open Database (COD) allows you to view a visualisation of the molecule. to download the data, and to open the record directly from the data source.
 The controls for these additional functions can be found at the top right of the result card.

 What to do next